-Featuring slimmer lapels and narrow shoulders, the skinny fit suit also has a shorter jacket length and narrower legs.
+Featuring narrow lapels and shoulders, the skinny fit suit also has a shorter jacket length and narrower legs.
 Perfect for guys with a slight or slim build, it’s a great cut if you want to achieve a smart, ultra-modern look.

 Defined by a tailored, narrow fit around the shoulder, chest, waist and sleeve, the slim fit look is finished off with tapered trouser legs to create a sharp, modern silhouette.
 It’s a look that works well for men with a slight, slim or medium build.

-The tailored fit is a great way to accentuate your natural body shape, while still leaving room to breathe.
-Defined by a jacket that’s nipped in at the waist and classic lapels, the trousers are tapered for a polished look.
+The tailored fit is a great way to accentuate your frame, while still leaving room to breathe.
+Defined by a jacket that’s tapered at the waist and has classic lapels, the trousers are tapered for a polished look.
 Ideal for guys with a slim, regular or large build, it’s a style that has wide appeal.

 If you’re still not quite sure about your size and ideal cut, why not try our Tailor Me service?
-Not only can you select your perfect cut, colour and lining, but you can also have your own personalised message embroidered on the inside to make the suit truly unique.
+Not only can you select your fit, colour and lining, but you can also have your own personalised message embroidered on the inside to make the suit truly unique.

 Just drop in to see us and one of our suit experts will get you measured and have you fixed up and looking razor-sharp.

-If you’re looking to channel a touch of old-school charm, or want to echo UFC lightweight champion Conor McGregor who’s known for his 3-piece repertoire, perhaps three is the magic number.
+If you’re looking to channel a touch of old-school charm, or want to echo UFC lightweight champion Conor McGregor who’s known for his three-piece repertoire, perhaps three is the magic number.

-The freedom of a 2-piece suit, above, may be more your thing.
+Alternatively, the freedom of a two-piece suit may be more your thing.
 By ditching the waistcoat it’s easier to go loud with coloured or patterned shirts and ties.

-If you’re looking for some inspiration, guys like footballing icon David Beckham and actor Michael Fassbender always pull off 2-pieces like pros.
+If you’re looking for some inspiration, guys like footballing icon David Beckham and actor Michael Fassbender always pull off two-pieces like pros.

 Do you go for classic black, blue or grey, or switch things up with a daring colour scheme?
 Let’s explore your options.

 Class and sophistication; that’s what you get with a black suit.
-Whether you opt for the timeless black tuxedo a-la-Bond, or a modern skinny fit 3-piece number, it’s a sure-fire winner in the style stakes and can blend perfectly into any prom.
+Whether you opt for the timeless black tuxedo a-la Bond or a slim fit three-piece, it’s a sure-fire winner in the style stakes and can blend perfectly into any prom.

 Grey suits can be a suave choice for prom when carefully accessorised.
-Transform the look of a smart 3-piece grey suit with a pop of polka dot colour on your shirt, tie or pocket square.
-Or take a page out of the blazer playbook and go bold with a check grey suit jacket paired with some dark jeans for a casual finish.
+Transform the look of a smart three-piece grey suit with a shot of colour on your shirt, tie or pocket square.
+Or take a page out of the blazer playbook and go bold with a grey check jacket paired with some navy chinos for a casual finish.

 A navy-blue blazer or dinner jacket gives your prom outfit a sense of classic style.
-This skinny fit blue dress suit from our Moss London collection combines vintage charm with a streamlined, modern cut.
+This tailored fit navy dress suit from our Moss 1851 collection combines classic style with a sharp cut.
 It’s a look that says you mean business.

 You’ll be the talk of prom if you opt for a bold, untraditional colour for your suit, as shown below.
-If you do decide you want to make an entrance, tie your outfit together properly with a tie and or pocket square that complement the suit’s colouring, rather than clash with it.
-There’s such a thing as too much colour.
+Tie your outfit together with a tie and or pocket square that complement the suit’s colouring or, if you decide you want to make an entrance, dial it up with a bright printed shirt.

 Colour doesn’t always have to be loud.
-This beautifully tailored skinny fit 3-piece burgundy suit from Moss London has bags of vintage charm, thanks to its unconventional shade and classic waistcoat – a perfect blend of traditional and modern.
+This beautifully tailored double-breasted stone suit from Moss London has bags of vintage charm, thanks to its unconventional shade and double-breasted style – a perfect blend of traditional and modern.

 You need a shirt.
-Match the fit to your suit: skinny, slim, tailored or regular.
-And you have to get the style right:
+Match the fit to your suit: skinny, slim or tailored.
+And you have to get the style right.

 Or why not give your plain suit or blazer a burst of bold with a patterned formal shirt?
-With its smart gingham print, the above right shirt is a great balance between formal and casual and features a classic collar and single cuffs to let the pattern do the talking.
+With its smart check pattern, this shirt is a great balance between formal and casual and features a classic collar and single cuffs to let the pattern do the talking.

 Crisp white is always a good option for prom.
-The Moss London shirt above right gives a semi-formal vibe with its smart button-down collar, while its extra slim fit is perfect to keep your look streamlined when paired with a standout suit or jacket.
+This Moss London shirt gives a semi-formal vibe with its smart button-down collar, while its extra slim fit is perfect to keep your look streamlined when paired with a standout suit or jacket.